jqnatividad/qsv/README.md

 The `excel` command recognizes Excel and Open Document Spreadsheet(ODS) files (`.xls`, `.xlsx`, `.xlsm`, `.xlsb` and `.ods` files).

 ### **Encoding**
 qsv requires UTF-8 encoded (of which ASCII is a subset) input files.
-On startup, it scans the input if it's UTF-8 encoded, and will abort if its not.
+On startup, it scans the input if it's UTF-8 encoded, and will abort if its not unless `QSV_SKIPUTF8_CHECK` is set.
 On Linux and macOS, UTF-8 encoding is the default.
 Should you need to reencode CSV/TSV files, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) and [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).

 ### **Windows Usage Note**
 Unlike other modern operating systems, Windows' [default encoding is UTF16-LE](https://stackoverflow.com/questions/66072117/why-does-windows-use-utf-16le).
-This will cause problems when redirecting qsv's output to a CSV file and trying to open it with applications like Excel:
+This will cause problems when redirecting qsv's output to a CSV file and trying to open it with Excel (which ignores the comma delimiter, with everything in the first column):
 ```
-qsv stats --everything wcp.csv > wcpstats.csv
+qsv stats wcp.csv > wcpstats.csv
 ```
-Which is weird, since you would think [Microsoft would allow Excel to properly recognize UTF16-LE encoded CSV files](https://answers.microsoft.com/en-us/msoffice/forum/all/opening-csv-file-with-utf16-encoding-in-excel-2010/ed522cb9-e88d-4b82-b88e-a2d4bd99f874?auth=1).
+Which is weird, since you would think [Microsoft Excel should properly recognize UTF16-LE encoded CSV files](https://answers.microsoft.com/en-us/msoffice/forum/all/opening-csv-file-with-utf16-encoding-in-excel-2010/ed522cb9-e88d-4b82-b88e-a2d4bd99f874?auth=1).
 Regardless, to create a properly UTF-8 encoded file, use the `--output` option instead:
 ```
-qsv stats --everything wcp.csv --output wcpstats.csv
+qsv stats wcp.csv --output wcpstats.csv
 ```

 Environment Variables